ArnavG-it/pygrades/README.md

 follow these steps:
 1. Install a recent version of [Python 3](https://www.python.org/downloads/), if you don't have it already.
-2. Download `pygrades.Script.zip` from the latest release and extract it anywhere on your computer.
+2. Download `pygrades-script.zip` from the latest release and extract it anywhere on your computer.
 3. Navigate to the extracted `pygrades` folder in your terminal.
 4. Install the required packages using: